ghc/ghc/docs/users_guide/exts/ffi.rst

   Since the runtime has no facilities for tracking mutation of a ``MutableByteArray#``, these can be safely mutated in any foreign function.
+* Note that ``safe`` FFI calls don't take any measures to keep their arguments alive while the called C function runs.
+For arguments who's live time doesn't extend past the FFI call ``keepAlive#`` or a ``StablePtr`` should be used to ensure the argument isn't garbage collected before the call finishes.

 None of these restrictions are enforced at compile time.
 Failure to heed these restrictions will lead to runtime errors that can be